 I think the key to simple agility is a well educated dog and I put my main focus on building a steady foundation for my dogs.
 So when I ask them for something on the course - they know how to solve it and I have freedom to leave early.

 I started my first competition in 2011 with my Jack Russell Terrier Sydney.

 I was so nervous and so stressed that I forgot to both buy the license and measure my dog before I ran the first run.
 Luckily that didn't stop me then and since my shaky debut iv'e run 6 times at the Swedish Championships and in 2018 I won individual Gold with just her, Sydney.

 In 2015 i bought my second dog and my first Sheltie, Party.
-Since she came into my life we've managed to compete 2 times at the Swedish Championships, win Gold at ISAC & represented Sweden at the Nordic championships and World Championships 2018.
+Since she came into my life we've managed to compete 2 times at the Swedish Championships, win Gold at ISAC & represented Sweden at the Nordic championships, European Open & World Championships 2018 & 2019.

 I always loved to teach and i had my first real seminar in 2014.